micmejia/bible-dump/NKJV/Numbers/Num 32.md

 But if you do not do so, then take note, you have sinned against the Lord; and be sure your sin will find you out.

 ###### 24
-Build cities for your little ones and folds for your sheep, and do [^b]what has proceeded out of your mouth."
+Build cities for your little ones and folds for your sheep, and do what has proceeded out of your mouth."

 ###### 25
 And the children of Gad and the children of Reuben spoke to Moses, saying: "Your servants will do as my lord commands.